myoung34/docker-github-actions-runner/README.md

 Docker Github Actions Runner
 ============================

-This will run the [new self-hosted github actions runners](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/hosting-your-own-runners) with docker-in-docker
+This will run the [new self-hosted github actions runners](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/hosting-your-own-runners).

 This has been tested and verified on: